3 tips to present in clear English for diverse audiences

 Need to present to a diverse, international audience?
 Here are some tips.

-I was invited to brief the presenters for the Families in Global Transition 2022 conference in March as they started preparing their talks.
+I was invited to brief the presenters for the Families in Global Transition 2022 conference as they started preparing their talks, so I converted my tips for writing for diverse audiences into tips for speaking—a new twist for me.
+(Original article published March 2022; updated 20 January 2026)

 Key tips for speaking

-I thought back on many years of working with people in/from different countries with very different English-comfort levels and came up with these key tips:
+I thought back on many years of working with people in and from different countries with very different English-comfort levels and came up with these tips.

 1. Be aware of your word choice